Hire a Nanny/Baby Nurse

-Baby Nurse - A baby nurse is a newborn specialist.
-Baby nurses have a deep understanding of the developmental stages of newborns.
+Newborn Care Specialist (or Baby Nurse) - A Newborn Care Specialist (NCS) has a deep understanding of the developmental stages of newborns.
 Most have taken courses to stay current with the latest newborn philosophies and standards.

 Highly specialized, trained, and experienced person with newborns and infants.
 Baby nurse positions are typically short-term positions, 2 weeks to 6 months, to assist mothers with their newborns.
 Duties include initializing sleep, meal, and play schedules, cleaning and sterilizing bottles, preparing bottles and feedings, keeping the nursery tidy, bathing, and keeping a daily journal of the baby’s schedule.
 If requested they will accompany the mother to pediatrician appointments.

 Nanny with light housekeeping wages vary across the country and depend on experience levels and whether you provide housing.
 Are you trying to figure out how much to pay your babysitter or nanny?
 It’s important to set a competitive rate to attract the most qualified applicants, but you also don’t want to overpay – a night out is already expensive enough!
 Use the table to compare rates nearby, then check out more tips below to set a rate for your babysitter or nanny.

 The national average gross weekly salary for a full-time live-out nanny for one child is $750.
 For a full-time live-in nanny, it's $700 — not a huge difference, though their job responsibilities tend to be more expansive and include household work.

 Here's where it can get tricky, the number of hours.
 The government mandates nannies working more than 44 hours in a 5-day week get paid overtime which is normally 1.5 times your nanny's hourly rate.

-Nanny w/ light housekeeping pay grade in NY based on 1 child 5-day / 44-hour work week:
+Nanny w/ light housekeeping starting pay grade in NY based on 1 child 5-day / 44-hour work week:

 Level II - $20-$24/hr 1- 2 years (min $$850-900/week)